Translation APIs

 Local Model Connection Guide

-• Ollama: You need to start the service with the following command to allow access from all origins:
+Start the service with the following command to allow requests from any origin:

 OLLAMA_ORIGINS="*" ollama serve

-1. Open the left-side menu in the software and click the "Developer" icon.
+1. Open the left-side menu and click the “Developer” icon.

-2. Go to the local server settings page and click "Settings" at the top.
+2. Go to the Local Server Settings page and click the “Settings” tab.

 Language Support